obaskly/AiTextDetectionBypass/executables/README.md

 Password: github.com/obaskly

 Note: The script is compiled using Pyinstaller.
-It might get flagged as viruses, but it's just a false positive.
+It might get flagged as a virus, but it's just a false positive.